nimblehq/xcover/README.md

 /Pods
 ```

-To generate the HTML page
+To generate the HTML page, there are 2 ways, either using through CLI or Ruby class

-- CLI Usage
+#### CLI Usage

 The command will take a default config file named `xcover.yml` and generate the HTML report page to the output directory